Abraham de Peyster: Career

 In addition, he also served as a colonel in the militia.

 Some sources state that he served as governor or acting governor of the Province of New York, which refers to a few months' time in 1701 after the death of Richard Coote, 1st Earl of Bellomont, when Lieutenant Governor John Nanfan was abroad.
 This left de Peyster, as the senior member of the council, briefly in command until Nanfan returned.

 Around 1699, de Peyster donated part of his garden for the construction of a new city hall.
 That building was later renamed Federal Hall, which briefly served as the first capitol of the United States, and the site of the first inauguration of George Washington as president.
-It was replaced in 1842 with the Greek Renaissance structure that stands there today.
+It was replaced in 1842 with a structure in the style of Greek Revival architecture which is still standing.

 Personal life

 On April 5, 1684, while visiting Amsterdam, he married his second cousin, Catharina de Peyster (1665–c.
 1734), the daughter of Pierre de Peyster and Gertrude Van Dyke.
 Their children included: